 Penalty: a fine of $1 000.

-[Regulation 16B inserted in Gazette 10 Sep 2010 p.
+[Regulation 16B inserted: Gazette 10 Sep 2010 p.
 4379-80.]

 16C.
 Investigators to notify occupiers before taking action under Div.
 1

 (1) An investigator must take reasonable steps to notify the occupier of an outdoor eating area of the investigator’s presence before the investigator takes any action for the purposes connected with the operation of this Division, section 107B and regulation 16D as far as it relates to section 107B.